Priya-2411/Nails_Pro/README.md

 ![Screenshot (236)](https://user-images.githubusercontent.com/67767477/113083294-f7555f80-91a9-11eb-8129-0ef26aa0e690.png)
 ![Screenshot (238)](https://user-images.githubusercontent.com/67767477/113083296-f7555f80-91a9-11eb-9bcc-67bb2b0a9638.png)

+A dynamic MVC website that allows customers to book sessions for their nail be be done .
+Authentication is given to users ,staff and the Admin. where the Admin can perfom all roles and the staff can perform certain tasks like subcribe customers.

 Implementing Authorization
 Created an Admin role and gave the access to the privacy policy only to the Admin